adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 ## Summary

 In *Inclusive Design Patterns*, Heydon talks of a hybrid approach which provides feedback *after* the user first submits the form.
-The idea being that, once the user is actively fixing errors, live validation becomes less troublesome.
+The idea being that once the user is actively fixing errors, live validation becomes less troublesome.

 This is certainly true, but many of the problems we've discussed still apply.
 For example, whilst the user fixes the error, they will be interrupted too early or too late regardless.

 I would go as far to say that designing the *perfect* live validation behaviour is nigh on impossible.
-And any usability benefit is outweighed by the problems it introduces.
+And any potential usability benefit is outweighed by the problems it introduces.

 There are easier and better ways to improve form usability.
 We can shorten forms by removing superfluous fields.
 And we can split long forms up with a One Thing Per Page approach.

-As long as we ensure errors are easy to fix (with clear messaging), users won't have trouble anyway.
-And if we validate `onsubmit` we avoid the problems above, whilst keeping the form experience consistent, familiar and friendly.
+As long as we ensure our forms have sufficient labelling&mdash;and as long as we ensure errors are easy to fix (with clear messaging)&mdash;users will have little trouble.
+If we validate `onsubmit` we avoid all the problems discussed here, whilst keeping the form experience consistent, familiar and friendly.